 That’s right, native advertising is paid content in disguise, published on third party websites, paid for by the advertiser.

-The paid content “piggybacks” on the efforts of the third party site, to reach another, large audience than through the advertiser’s own channels.
+The paid content “piggybacks” on the efforts of the third party site, to reach another, large audience, rather than through the advertiser’s own channels.

 Reaching the audience of a third party website means, that you have to create content that fits into the site’s own content universe.
 Otherwise, your content will stick out like a sore thumb and people will notice it for that, instead of noticing your actual message.